Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Proposed Method

 \section{Proposed Method}

-Figure \ref{fig:pipeline} presents the block diagram of the proposed IF-OM, which adopts De-Folding and De-Mixing to reliably capture the hierarchical features useful for PAD.
+Figure \ref{fig:pipeline} presents the block diagram of the proposed DF-DM, which adopts De-Folding and De-Mixing to reliably capture the hierarchical features useful for PAD.
 The goal of De-Folding is to reconstruct the raw image from the folded image.
-Since the folded image and the corresponding ground truth can be easily obtained, the model in this task is directly trained by maximizing Cycle Consistency in an explicit way.
-While De-Mixing task is an ill-posed problem, where a single mixed image corresponds to two different images (irrespective of order).
-Hence, we introduce a new loss function called Topological Consistency to train the model for De-Mixing in an implicit way.
-In the following sections, we will present the detailed discussion on the proposed method.
+Since the folded image and the corresponding ground truth can be easily obtained, the model in this task is directly trained by minimizing the generative losses in an explicit way.
+While the De-Mixing task is an ill-posed problem, where a single mixed image corresponds to two different images (irrespective of order).
+Hence, we introduce a new loss function called Interpolation-based Consistency to train the model for De-Mixing in an implicit way.
+In the following sections, we will present a detailed discussion of the proposed method.